 Submission date of the thesis is the first Monday in September after the last exam.

 The thesis should be submitted to Norwegian School of Management, Information Desk.

-Submission of the correct number of copies will be registered.
-The registration will not take place until the formal requirements are fulfilled.
+Submission of the correct number of copies will be registered at the Information Desk.
+This registration will not take place until the formal requirements are fulfilled.
 The student will receive a receipt for the submitted thesis.
 After grading, two copies of the thesis are kept in the library and two copies are kept by the supervisors.
-Confidential theses will be safely locked up.
+Confidential theses' will be kept in a secured place.